Rosey E. Pool: Early years

-Pool was born and raised in a secular Jewish family in Amsterdam, Netherlands.
+Pool was born and raised in a secular Jewish family in Amsterdam, Netherlands, to Louis Pool and Jacoba Jessurun.
 In the 1920s, she participated in Dutch Popular Front youth movements, such as the socialist Arbeiders Jeugd Centrale (AJC) and the Social Democratic Students Club (SDSC).
 In 1927, she was one of the founders of the Socialistische Kunstenaarskring (SKK, or Socialist Artists Circle).
+Pool's appreciation of African-American poetry began in 1925 during her studies at Amsterdam University when she discovered the works of Countee Cullen.